Faculty:Faculty of Business and Law

 Areas of Expertise: Law

-Aldo is a former Maltese diplomat who specialises in European Union law and public international law.
+Aldo is a former Maltese diplomat who specialises in Public International Law, International Criminal law and Counter-Terrorism.
 He has published extensively in this area.

-Aldo obtained his PhD from Trinity College Dublin, with a dissertation on the use of external precedent in international criminal adjudication.
+Aldo obtained his PhD from Trinity College Dublin.
 He holds a Doctor of Laws degree from the University of Malta and a Master of Economic Science in European Economic and Public Affairs from University College Dublin.
-He is an Advocate of the Courts of Malta and a Solicitor in England and Wales (non-practicing).
-He is a Fellow of the Higher Education Academy and a member of the Peer Review College of the UKRI Future Leaders Fellowship.
+He is a Solicitor in England and Wales (non-practising) and an Advocate of the Courts of Malta.
+He is a Fellow of the Higher Education Academy and a member of the Review Committees of the Newton Prize and the UKRI Future Leaders Fellowship.
+In 2019, Aldo was awarded a prestigious British Academy/Leverhulme Small Grants award to conduct research in International Criminal Law.

 Zammit Borda, A., 2011.
 Legislative Drafting.
 Abingdon: Routledge.